Ensuring Technology Fluency in the Boardroom

 Every company is a technology company today.
 With business and technology inextricably intertwined, directors need to possess sufficient knowledge of technology issues to execute their duty of care responsibilities.
 Research indicates there is a financial performance payback from a technology-savvy board.
 An analysis of the boards of U.S.-listed companies determined that companies with boards of directors that have at least three technology-savvy members outperform other companies.
-These outperforming companies reported notably higher profit margins, revenue growth, return on assets and market capitalization.
+These outperforming companies reported notably higher profit margins, revenue growth, return on assets and market capitalisation.

 It’s also beneficial to have one or more individuals with deep technology expertise serving on the board or as advisers to the board, independent of management.
-But the pervasiveness of technology suggests that every director should at least understand how technology enables the organization’s strategy and business model as well as the implications of disruptive innovations to their industry.
+But the pervasiveness of technology suggests that every director should at least understand how technology enables the organisation’s strategy and business model as well as the implications of disruptive innovations to their industry.
 The bottom line is that every director today should be technology-engaged.
 No director gets a pass.

 To stay abreast of technological developments, the most prominent suggestion from a recent National Association of Corporate Directors (NACD) Master Class session3 is also fundamental to other complex matters: Bring outside experts into the boardroom and invite them to keep the board apprised of technological trends.
 Many publications and subscriptions also offer strong technology content presented in relevant ways.
 Directors should take the initiative to select the ones they find most useful.